Mission, Goals and Objectives

 The UNC Dietetic Internship Program Mission is to prepare graduates to become entry-level Registered Dietitian Nutritionists who have the acquired knowledge to enrich the community through professional practice under the professional Code of Ethics, and remain life-long learners using evidence based research and participating in leadership activities.

 The program will prepare graduates to serve as competent entry-level Registered Dietitian Nutritionists in various employment positions.

-- Objective 1.2b: 80% of graduates are expected to take the CDR credentialing exam of Registered Dietitian Nutritionist within 12 months of completion of the program.
+- Objective 1.3: At least 80% of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

-- Objective 1.5: 90% of responding employers will agree that the graduates exhibited the knowledge and skills to perform as a competent entry-level Registered Dietitian Nutritionist at the time of employment.
+- Objective 1.5: Ninety-five percent of responding employers will agree (yes/no) that the graduate exhibited the knowledge and skills to perform as a competent entry-level registered dietitian nutritionist at the time of employment.

-Graduates of the UNC Dietetic Internship program will adhere to the professional code of ethics, integrate evidence-based research in practice, be lifelong learners, and exhibit leadership qualities.
+Graduates of the UNCO Dietetic Internship program will adhere to the professional code of ethics, integrate evidence-based research in practice, be lifelong learners, and exhibit leadership qualities.

 - Objective 2.1: At least 50% of graduates will report participating in at least one leadership activity and/or professional workshop/conference within a year after completion.